New Clashes Hit France in Macron Pensions Standoff

 The interior ministry said 570,000 people had demonstrated Thursday, sharply down from the 740,000 it counted last week.

-Official figures remain well below organisers' counts, with the CGT union claiming 400,000 people had turned up to the Paris protest while the ministry tallied 93,000.
+Official figures remain well below organizers' counts, with the CGT union claiming 400,000 people had turned up to the Paris protest while the ministry tallied 93,000.

 - Restaurant set ablaze -

-Among the crowd, some hardline protesters pelted paint against the shields of heavily equipped policemen outside La Rotonde, a famous Paris brasserie favoured by Macron.
+Among the crowd, some hardline protesters pelted paint against the shields of heavily equipped policemen outside La Rotonde, a famous Paris brasserie favored by Macron.

 An AFP journalist saw a group of men dressed in black set off fireworks and throw stones toward the eatery.